 Notably, we celebrated with Duane Wilson, as he retired from his quarter-century of distinguished leadership as President/CEO of the North San Antonio Chamber of Commerce (Jun).
-We then welcomed new President/CEO, Cristina Aldrete, (Aug) who, along with staff and the Executive Committee are rethinking new aspects of North SA Chamber operations and programming.
-As she begins her tenure at the helm of the Chamber, Cristina has been Nominated to the 2019 Texas Association of Business Board of Directors and will serve on the San Antonio Mobility Coalition Executive Committee, as well as the Board for Visit San Antonio.
+We then welcomed new President/CEO, Cristina Aldrete (Aug) who, along with staff and the Executive Committee are rethinking new aspects of North SA Chamber operations and programming.
+As she began her tenure, Cristina was selected to the 2019 Texas Association of Business Board of Directors and will also serve on the San Antonio Mobility Coalition Executive Committee, as well as the Board for Visit San Antonio.

 Our Programming reflects the diverse Member base comprising the North SA Chamber.
 Annual programs like State of the County (May) and Mayor’s Vision (Aug) continued providing Members direct contact with City and County leaders, promoting transparency and accountability from elected officials.
 Our 2018 Golf Tournament (Mar) was among the most successful for the North Chamber.

 We will never lose touch with our Members.
-After a decade of holding steady on North SA Chamber membership rates, we introduced a Member Rate Increase (Jan) that will allow us the flexibility to think in bigger terms about how we support Member-businesses.
+After a decade of holding steady on North SA Chamber membership rates, we introduced a Member Rate Increase (Jan) that allows us the flexibility to think in bigger terms about how we support Member-businesses.
 Our annual Gala (Feb) recognized UT Health San Antonio, and its President, Dr. William Henrich, M.D., with the San Antonian Award for significant contributions to San Antonio.
 We conducted, for the first time, a Power Networking Focus Group (Jun) that is being used to re-imagine our networking programs in 2019; and, we convened a Small Business Task Force that has added clarity to our marketing and brand focus.

 Performance will always be a key metric at the North SA Chamber.
-In 2018, our Member Renewals surpassed expectations, exceeding our year-over-year forecast by 60 percent.
+In 2018, our Membership Renewals surpassed expectations, exceeding our year-end forecast by more than 40 percent.

 The North SA Chamber focused on leadership development and public policy advocacy.
 In addition to graduating 85 Leadership Lab participants, the North SA Chamber introduced College Student Memberships – offering students a two-year, discounted membership.
 We launched a brand-new software system Chamber Masters that allows our membership to manage, market and enhance their business online through the Member Information Center.
 A group of North SA Chamber board members, volunteers and staff went to Austin for the very first Legislative Day advocating for tuition revenue bonds for local universities and increased highway funding.
 The legislature approved tuition revenue bonds for UTSA, The UT Health Science Center, and Texas A&M San Antonio.
 The legislature also passed Proposition 7 – a constitutional amendment allocating billions of dollars for highways in Texas.
 The North SA Chamber Board endorsed a Charter Amendment to pay our City Council and Mayor a living wage that was later approved by voters.